davib21/davib21.github.io/_pages/about.md

 About Me
 ======
-I'm an undergraduate student at Medicine, at the Medical School (FMB) of São Paulo State University - Unesp - Botucatu, Brasil.
+I'm a medical student, at the Medical School (FMB) of São Paulo State University - Unesp - Botucatu, Brasil.

 I also own a certificate in Biotechnology, which I received along with my high school degree at the Federal Institute of Tocantins.